 Everyone knows that whiteboard animation and explainer videos are great for explaining complicated topics.
 It’s in the name.
-Animated TED Talks, RSA-style animation, and tech startup videos showing off the newest features of flashy apps are the norm.
-But a great explainer video doesn’t have to look like it just stepped out of a corporate synergy business meeting.
-In fact, some of the best explainer videos look like they were made by a kid.
+This style of video is often used by tech startups to show off the newest features of flashy apps.
+But a great explainer video doesn’t have to look like the brainchild of a corporate synergy business meeting.
+In fact, one of our favorite explainer videos looks like it was made by a kid.

-When the Santa Monica City Attorney’s Office set out to make an animated video explaining tenant rights under Fair Housing Regulations they turned to the most unlikely source for inspiration—kids.
-They held an elementary school poster contest, and approached us about turning the winning design into an explainer video.
+When the Santa Monica City Attorney’s Office set out to make an animated video explaining tenant rights under Fair Housing Regulations, they turned to an unlikely source for inspiration—children.
+They held an elementary school poster contest.
+Then they asked IdeaRocket to create an explainer video from the winning entry.

-“As soon as I heard the concept, I was really excited about the possibility of creating an animation in a children’s art style,” explains Creative Director, Will Gadea.
+“As soon as I heard the concept, I was really excited about the possibility of creating an animation in a children’s art style,” explains IdeaRocket’s Creative Director, Will Gadea.
 “The idea of approaching an issue like fair housing from a kid’s point of view, with kid’s art was really powerful.”
 The result is one of the most innovative (and fun!) explainer videos we’ve ever made.
+See for yourself.

-The video, featuring the winning entry from seventh grader, Peter Riedle, lays out exactly what tenants can expect from landlords and properties thanks to California Fair Housing Regulations, regardless of any disabilities or special circumstances.
-And while Peter provided some fantastic concept art, turning a seventh grader’s poster into a full fledged animation is “more challenging to than you might think,” confesses Gadea.
+The video shows what tenants, regardless of disabilities or special circumstances, should expect from landlords and properties under California Fair Housing Regulations.
+While Riedle provided some fantastic concept art, Gadea confesses that turning a seventh grader’s poster into a full-fledged animation is more challenging than you might think.

 “I hadn’t really done a lot of hand-drawn animation since my college years,” admits Director/Animator, Scott Strong.
-“This project, benefited greatly from the imperfections of a human’s touch, so I decided to hand-draw the animation.
-While the designer was unlearning some of her more refined drawing techniques, I was actually re-familiarizing myself with long-dormant skills!”
+“This project benefited greatly from the imperfections of a human’s touch, so I decided to hand-draw the animation.
+I was actually re-familiarizing myself with long-dormant skills!”

-The project came together when Gadea suggested a live-action introduction featuring Peter holding his winning art.
-“We suggested that we film Peter with his art, then zoomed in to kick-off the animation with Peter reading from a script.”
-After that, the message takes centerstage, and that’s the whole point—the message.
+The project came together when Gadea suggested a live-action introduction.
+“We suggested that we film Peter with his art, then zoom in to kick-off the animation with Peter reading from a script.”
+After that, the message takes center stage, and that’s the whole point—the message.

 Rhoades agrees, “When you have the right production team, you can achieve your exact vision for the project—and then make it even better.
 That’s what happened here.
 IdeaRocket and Peter did such a great job with the animation, along with our feedback at every step, that we got our dream animation.”

-Even the script was carefully crafted to sound comfortable coming from a young person (Peter also narrates the animation) to show that anyone can understand Fair Housing laws.
-The video is simple, clear, and comprehensive, and that clarity and simplicity is exactly what drew Deputy City Attorney, Gary W. Rhoades to bringing kids into this unique project in the first place:
+Even the script was carefully crafted to match a young person’s way of speaking.
+It helped illustrate the idea that anyone can understand Fair Housing laws.
+That clarity and simplicity are exactly why Rhoades brought kids into this unique project in the first place:

-Santa Monica’s Fair Housing video highlights all the classic strengths of animated explainer video.
+Santa Monica’s Fair Housing video highlights all the classic strengths of animated explainer videos.
 The video grabs viewers right off the bat with a unique idea and interesting, colorful visuals.
-Then, it keeps people hooked with a narrative (read by a contest-winning seventh grader), that delivers clear, concise information in under a minute.
+Then, it keeps people hooked with a narrative that delivers clear, concise information in under a minute.
 It’s a total slam dunk.
-If viewers want to know more, they can just call the Santa Monica City Attorney’s Office (the number and website are at the end of the video).